OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### Runtime logging reports "TypeError: Network request failed" on Excel for Windows

-If you see the error  "TypeError: Network request failed" in your [runtime log](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-troubleshooting#enable-runtime-logging) while making calls to your localhost server.
-In this case, you will need to enable a local loopback exception.
+If you see the error "TypeError: Network request failed" in your [runtime log](custom-functions-troubleshooting.md#enable-runtime-logging) while making calls to your localhost server, you'll need to enable a local loopback exception.
 For details on how to do this, see [this Microsoft support article](https://support.microsoft.com/en-us/help/4490419/local-loopback-exemption-does-not-work).

 ### Ensure promises return